If you're running a small business, having an accountant can help you grow your company.

 - Valued-based pricing

-As you can tell, there’s no rule set in stone regarding the cost of an accountant for a small business.
+There’s no rule set in stone regarding the cost of an accountant for a small business.

 However, this is what the statistics say: